Howard Moscoe: Transportation

-TTC Chair, 1998-2000
+TTC Chair, 1998–2000

-Moscoe was appointed as TTC chair in January 1998, and soon emerged as a prominent rival to David Gunn, the TTC's chief general manager.
+Moscoe was appointed TTC chair in January 1998.
+He soon emerged as a prominent rival to David Gunn, the TTC's chief general manager.
 The two disagreed over policy issues, including the proposed purchase of low-floor buses to benefit elderly and disabled passengers: Moscoe supported the purchase, while Gunn argued that it was beyond the TTC's budget.
-Gunn also accused Moscoe of interfering in TTC management issues, particularly after Moscoe renegotiated a contract for condominium development at the TTC's Bayview station.
+Gunn also accused Moscoe of interfering in TTC management issues, particularly after Moscoe renegotiated a contract for condominium development at the TTC's North York Centre and Bayview stations.
 Gunn threatened to resign in mid-1998 if Moscoe was not removed, but retracted this threat when the TTC reaffirmed its confidence in Moscoe's leadership.
 Gunn eventually stepped down in April 1999, saying that Moscoe was "ruining his reputation".
 His replacement, Rick Ducharme, was openly critical of his predecessor's management style and initially had a more cooperative relationship with Moscoe and other elected officials.

 There were several attempts to remove Moscoe as TTC chair in 1999, following a threatened strike by TTC workers.
 During the negotiations, Moscoe had suggested that council should reach a settlement with the workers and then consider a property tax increase to find the necessary revenues.
 Mel Lastman opposed this proposal, and is widely believed to have coordinated the subsequent efforts to remove Moscoe from office.

-Four commissioners on the seven-member TTC board issued a statement in April 1999, indicating that they were prepared to "reconsider the position of chair".
-Moscoe was able to retain his position at a subsequent TTC meeting with a deft procedural move that divided the opposition, and later described the attempt to dismiss him as a "kindergarten coup".
-His opponents attempted to remove him again in May 1999, when TTC commissioners Chris Korwin-Kuczynski and Brian Ashton brought forward a motion before city council to replace the entire TTC board.
+Four commissioners on the seven-member TTC board issued a statement on April 7, 1999, indicating that they were prepared to "reconsider the position of chair".
+Moscoe was able to retain his position at the subsequent April 8th TTC meeting with a deft procedural move that divided the opposition, and later described the attempt to dismiss him as a "kindergarten coup".

+His opponents attempted to remove him again on May 11, 1999.
+That is when TTC commissioners Chris Korwin-Kuczynski and Brian Ashton brought forward a motion before city council to replace the entire TTC board.
 Ashton acknowledged that the move was intended to replace Moscoe, whom he described as "very incompetent".
-Moscoe again retained his position when council rejected the motion, and instead agreed to a compromise plan which saw two new members added to the board.
+On June 9th, Moscoe again retained his position when council rejected the motion, and instead agreed to a compromise plan which saw two new members added to the board.